verus-lang/paper-sosp24-artifact/site/guide.md

 and that further optimizations of the verified implementation may be possible by profiling on the CloudLab hardware.

-For the performance measurements we use a version of the page table code with all specifications and proofs erased.
+For the performance measurements, we use a version of the page table code with all specifications and proofs erased.
 As specifications and proofs are not present in the final binary, the performance characteristics of this version are identical to the verified code.
-While this erasure was done manually for the page table (in contrast to the other case studies), it only required removing code, so it's very unlikely that we introduced any accidental modificarions.
+While this erasure was done manually for the page table (in contrast to the other case studies), it only required removing code, so it's very unlikely that we introduced any accidental modifications.

 #### 5. Run the mimalloc benchmark suite (Figure 12).